ayushgupta35/RateMyProfessors/README.md

 Wondering how difficult a course might be?
 Or curious about how many students would actually take a class again with a professor?
 Now, it's all right in front of you as you plan your schedule!

 This tool is **non-profit** and built with students in mind, making the registration process easier and more transparent.
-All the information presented comes from **RateMyProfessors** and remains **unmanipulated**—we're here just to make your life easier!
+All the information presented comes from **RateMyProfessors** and remains **unmanipulated**.

 ### Features